 - c.
 Electronic Collection of CHOICES and ECF CHOICES Data.
 The systems must be in place to record the requisite data elements for the CHOICES and ECF CHOICES Programs. - d.
 CHOICES and ECF CHOICES Data Reporting.
 The state must report to CMS, in the Quarterly and Annual Progress Reports, on data and trends of the designated CHOICES and ECF CHOICES data elements, as applicable.
 An electronic copy of the actual data addressing the required data elements must be submitted to CMS within 12 months following each point in time (e.g., by June 30 of the following DY). - 48.
 Monthly Calls.
 CMS will schedule monthly conference calls with the state.
 The purpose of these calls is to discuss any significant actual or anticipated developments affecting the demonstration.
-Areas to be addressed include, but are not limited to, MCO operations (such as contract amendments and rate certifications), health care delivery, enrollment cost-sharing, quality of care, access, the benefit package, audits, lawsuits, financial reporting related to budget neutrality issues, title XXI allotment neutrality issues, MCO financial performance that is relevant to the demonstration, progress on evaluations, state legislative developments, and any demonstration amendments, concept papers or state plan amendments the state is considering submitting.
+Areas to be addressed include, but are not limited to, MCO operations (such as contract amendments and rate certifications), health care delivery, enrollment costsharing, quality of care, access, the benefit package, audits, lawsuits, financial reporting related to budget neutrality issues, title XXI allotment neutrality issues, MCO financial performance that is relevant to the demonstration, progress on evaluations, state legislative developments, and any demonstration amendments, concept papers or state plan amendments the state is considering submitting.
 CMS shall update the state on any amendments or concept papers under review, as well as Federal policies and issues that may affect any aspect of the demonstration.
 The state and CMS shall jointly develop the agenda for the calls.

 - 49. Quarterly Progress Reports.
 The state must submit progress reports containing the items listed below (see also Attachment A for format), no later than 60 days following the end of each quarter.
 The intent of these reports is to present the state's analysis and the status of the various operational areas.
 These quarterly reports must include, but not be limited to: - a.
 An updated budget neutrality monitoring spreadsheet; - b.
 An updated CHIP allotment neutrality monitoring spreadsheet, if necessary; - c.
 Events occurring during the quarter or anticipated to occur in the near future that affect health care delivery, including but not limited to: approval and contracting with new plans; benefits; enrollment and disenrollment; grievances; quality of care; access; health plan contract compliance and financial performance that is relevant to the demonstration; pertinent legislative or litigation activity; and other operational issues; - d.
-Action plans for addressing any policy, administrative, or budget issues identified; - e.
-Quarterly enrollment reports for demonstration eligibles that include the member months for each demonstration population; - f.
-Quarterly enrollment for populations subject to enrollment targets; - g.
-Evaluation activities and interim findings; and - h.
+Quality metrics pertinent to the MTM pilot for the period starting with July 1, 2020, as well as retrospectively to the implementation of the pilot, to the extent feasible. - e.
+Action plans for addressing any policy, administrative, or budget issues identified; - f.
+Quarterly enrollment reports for demonstration eligibles that include the member months for each demonstration population; - g.
+Quarterly enrollment for populations subject to enrollment targets; - h.
+Evaluation activities and interim findings; and - i.
 Other reports as indicated in these STCs. - 50.
 Annual Report.
 The state shall submit a draft annual report documenting accomplishments, project status, quantitative and case study findings, utilization data, evaluation findings from the demonstration period to date, and policy and administrative difficulties and solutions in the operation of the demonstration.
 The state shall submit the draft annual report no later than 120 days after the end of each demonstration year.
 Within 30 days of receipt of comments from CMS, a final annual report shall be submitted.
 The state shall also submit the title XXI annual state report for its Medicaid Expansion children in the demonstration, by December 31 of each year.